bynaryDE/angular-extensions/libs/composables/attribute/docs/attribute.composable.md

 ## `useAttribute`

-Binds the value of an attribute on the host element.
+Binds the value of an attribute on the host element or a different target element.
 It will return a writable signal that can be used to change the value of the attribute.

 Uses [`bindAttribute`](#bindattribute) internally.